gjhhust/XS-VID/index.md

 ```

 ## Support or Contact
-If you have any problems about our XS-VID benchmark, please feel free to contact us at gjh_hust@hust.edu.cn.
+If you have any problems about our XS-VID benchmark, please feel free to contact us at gjh_mhust@hust.edu.cn.